-About the Square of Celebration and Sadness in Tel AvivRabin Square is the most important square of Tel Aviv and without a doubt the famous square in Israel.
+About the Square of Celebration and Sadness in Tel AvivRabin Square is the most important square of Tel Aviv and without a doubt the most famous square in Israel.
 Here, all the most important demonstrations for the state's existence have been held for many years.
 Here they protest against government decisions.
 Here, politicians are called upon to resign, and here they celebrate great victories in sports, elections and more.

 The square, which is located in front of the Tel Aviv-Jaffa municipality building, was formerly called Malkhei Yisrael Square.
-The change was decided after the assassination of Prime Minister Yitzhak Rabin.
+The change of the name was decided after the assassination of Prime Minister Yitzhak Rabin.
 The murder was carried out by an Israeli who was part of a group of conspirators at the end of a peace rally in which Rabin participated on November 4, 1995.

 There are annual events in the square such as the Hebrew Book Week and the Four Species Fair.
 In addition, demonstrations were held in 1990 and called for changes in Israeli politics.
-The "Four Hundred Thousand Demonstration" was held in protest against the events of Sabra and Shatila in 1982, and according to media estimates, it contained 400,000 people, Which is considered the largest demonstration in the country's history.
+The "Four Hundred Thousand Demonstration" was held in protest against the events of Sabra and Shatila in 1982, and according to media estimates, it contained 400,000 people, which is considered the largest demonstration in the country's history.

 At the end of the rally Yitzhak Rabin was murdered by an assassin.
-A few moments before, just before the end of the rally, all the participants sang "A Song for Peace".
+A few moments before, just before the end of the rally, all the participants sang "A Song for Peace."
 After the murder, the words of the song, stained with blood, were found in his shirt and became a symbol.

 On the northern side of the town hall, where Rabin was assassinated, a monument was erected in his memory.